SharkSnack/shiren-4/content/system/necklace-moves.md

 Necklace moves, also called abilities in Shiren 5, are attacks that can only be used at night.<br/>They are the primary means to deal damage to night monsters, and are first used in<br/>Emerald Terrace after Gonchiki Village during the main story.

-Up to 8 moves can be assigned to the necklace, including multiples of the same move.<br/>Wandering NPCs can teach you new moves, and you can swap moves at Boronga Village.<br/>Some moves can only be learned by repeatedly using specific moves.
+Up to 8 moves can be assigned to the necklace, including multiples of the same move.<br/>Wandering NPCs can teach you new moves, and you can swap moves in Boronga Village.<br/>Some moves can only be learned by repeatedly using specific moves.

 Moves can only be used one time each floor.<br/>
 However, it's possible to replenish moves by reading a Replenish Scroll,<br/>
-being revived by Revival Grass / Undo Grass, or the cross formation taking effect.
+being revived by Revival Grass / Undo Grass, or the "Cross" formation taking effect.

 Attack power of moves increases as Shiren levels up.<br/>
 Most moves deal 2 damage to shopkeepers, but status effects still work on them.